 Rural Telehealth Research Center

 The Rural Telehealth Research Center (RTRC) is focused on building the evidence base for telehealth, especially in rural settings.
 More specifically, RTRC is charged with advancing publicly available, high quality, impartial, clinically informed, and policy-relevant research.
-Rigorous research is needed to identify telehealth models that are affordable and sustainable, that enhance rural access, and maintain and improve quality.
-The goal of RTRC is to conduct and disseminate research on rural telehealth that contributes to building a high performance system in rural America.
+Rigorous research is needed to identify telehealth models that are affordable and sustainable, enhance rural access, and maintain and improve quality.
+The goal of RTRC is to conduct and disseminate research on rural telehealth that contributes to building a high-performance system in rural America.
 RTRC is a collaboration of the University of Iowa, University of North Carolina-Chapel Hill, and the University of Southern Maine.